 • Before obtaining the employee's consent, the employer must provide the employee, in writing, in plain language, in at least 10-point font, a description of the employee's options for receiving wages, the payroll card fee schedule, a notice that states whether third parties may assess additional fees relating to the use of the payroll card, and a list of the services available to the employee with the payroll card;

 • The employer is responsible for fees that have been assessed against the employee outside the payroll card fee schedule;

-• The employer must agree to honor a written request by the employee to change the method of receiving wages from a payroll card to another method ...
+• The employer must agree to honor a written request by ...